-Casa Vicens is the first house designed by Antoni Gaudí after graduating from the Escola Provincial d’Arquitectura de Barcelona 1878.
+Casa Vicens was designed by Antoni Gaudí after he graduated from the Escola Provincial d’Arquitectura de Barcelona 1878.
 It is the first of his 10 major works in Barcelona.
-He received the commission from stockbroker Manuel Vicens i Montaner to build a summer estate in Gràcia.
+He received the commission from stockbroker Manuel Vicens i Montaner (1836-1895) to build a summer estate in Gràcia.

 Work began on the house in 1883 when Gaudí was just 31 years old and it was completed in 1885.
 The building is considered an important historical prelude to Catalan modernism.